CharlesThaugland/COMP713-Assignment-1/README.md

 - first start the database by using docker command `docker start mysql` "mysql" is the name that was defined above, change it if you have changed the container name
 - then start the project by being in the root directory and using command `node app.js`
 - the program will ask if you want to run the database init, do so if this is the first time running this project
+- head over to your browser of choice and enter url `http://localhost:8080/`, the port `8080` is specified at launch